pietro-nobili-SDG/dsdocs/docs/setup/env.md

 ## DBeaver

 SQL people suggest using this.
-It's useful to have auto complete of the column names, and adds a bunch of useful tools.
+It's useful as it has auto completion of the column names, and it adds a bunch of useful tools.

 Install the
 [community edition](https://dbeaver.io/download/)